minnojs/minno-quest/README.md

 }
 ```

+## templates
+any of the settings in questions/pages may use js templates `'<%= global.value %>'`
+all templates may use the global, current and questions variables.
+pages may use the pageData as well.
+questions may use both pageData and questData.

 ## sequence
 A sequence of pages that should be displayed to the user.
 The pages are processed sequentialy, they may be inherited from the pages/questions sets.